boldbi/bold-bi-docs/docs/faq/where-can-i-find-the-error-and-debug-log-files.md

 # Where can i find the error and debug log files?
 ## Error logs
-Error log files are generated when an exception occurs while configuring or interacting with the Bold BI application
+Event log files record the complete details of user interactions in the Bold BI application, one after the other, as users interact with the application.

 ## Debug logs